woodylewis/wls-fetch-blog/README.md

 You need git to clone the angular-seed repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-seed.
+The project uses a number of node.js tools to initialize and test angular-seed.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone angular-seed

-Clone the angular-seed repository using [git][git]:
+Clone the angular-seed repository using [git]:

 ```
 git clone https://github.com/angular/angular-seed.git